What is GDPR?

 Cross border data transfers and vendor checks

-We make sure that personal data transferred outside of the US is handled by trustworthy vendors.
+We make sure that personal data transferred outside of the EU is handled by trustworthy vendors.
 Vendors are regularly examined and individual data processing agreements are signed.
 When transferring personal data to the United States, checks of the validity of their EU-U.S. and Swiss-U.S. Privacy Shield act as a valid legal mechanism to comply with requirements.

 We are here for you